Rental Electric Scooter Accident Lawyer in DC

 Standard homeowners policies will typically exclude liabilities resulting from using a motorized vehicle, usually defined as any self-propelled vehicle.
-Exceptions often include motorized vehicles used to maintain your property (i.e. a riding lawnmower) or those used to assist a handicap.
+Exceptions often include motorized vehicles used to maintain your property (i.e., a riding lawnmower) or those used to assist a handicap.

 Personal liability umbrella insurance

 If you have a homeowners or renter’s insurance policy, personal liability umbrella policies (PLUP) can extend extra protection by covering more types of accidents and offering higher limits.
 These policies can also provide coverage for liabilities excluded from the underlying insurance policies, potentially including your choice to rent or own an electric scooter.
 While it would likely cover other people’s property damages and medical bills after an e-scooter accident in DC, it would not cover your personal medical bills.

 The future of insuring e-scooter riders will likely include on-demand or per-ride insurance targeting riders and rental providers.
 Insurance startup, Voom, has begun charging on a per-trip basis using a user’s phone GPS and accelerometer to track accidents.

 What Are the Top 5 Safety Tips for Electric Scooter Riders?

 Although it’s uncertain how safe scooters are compared to other forms of transportation, one thing is clear: Many of the injuries e-scooting enthusiasts suffer are entirely preventable with the following precautions.

 - Wear a helmet.
-In a study by the University of California Los Angeles, researchers found that head injuries accounted for nearly one-third of patients admitted into hospitals from e-scooter accidents.
+A study by the University of California Los Angeles found that head injuries accounted for nearly one-third of hospital patients from e-scooter accidents.
 Choose to wear a helmet that meets bike safety standards to protect yourself against injury.